akmalnawfer/3p-noon-daily-standup/README.md

 # 3P Daily Updates
-13 July 2022
+14 July 2022

 ## Gurpreet
-InstaHelp: Helper module, Plugin research => Wrap the context on an NPM package, Need to create a repo from noon organisation acc.
+InstaHelp: Wrap the context on an NPM package, Need to create a repo from noon organisation acc. => Looking into video plugin (R&D)/Akmal & Me connect with Gurpreet (latter part) for clarification

 ## Kuldeep
 InstaHelp: PCC 11: Adminpanel record list UI => Contd.